Eulogy by Geoff Reed, Bill’s business partner:

 There are many people hurting at this news and I had the privilege of speaking with his family last night whose wish it is that we raise more awareness of Prostate Cancer and encourage men to get checked sooner.
 For those who’ve read this whole tribute, you’re either supremely empathetic or you’re an individual/sportsperson who has your own experience of a Bill.
 Be grateful for them, and don’t take them for granted.
 There aren’t many of his calibre left and I will endeavour to follow his example.
 Thanks Bill, goodbye my friend.

-I’m still in shock, i can’t believe Bill Laws
+I’m still in shock, I can’t believe Bill Laws has gone.